p0pr0ck5/dreamcloud-docs/source/dreamcompute/tutorials/securing-apache.rst

 Opening a new TLS connection to a server is very expensive as a result of the cryptographic protocols involved.
-To maintain a high-performance environment, it's recommended to cache existing TLS connections so that each new request from a client/browser does not need to perform the full TLS handshake:
+To maintain a high-performance environment, cache existing TLS connections so that each new request from a client/browser does not need to perform the full TLS handshake:

 .. code::